Multi-Scale Data Assimilation in Turbulent Models: Ensemble Kalman Filter Results

 \hyperref[fig:set_freq]{Figure~\ref*{fig:set_freq}(c)} further supports these findings by displaying the instantaneous reconstruction of the energy flux across scales.
 It shows that reducing the measurement frequency (that is, increasing $\Delta t_{\textit{obs}}$) perturbs the cascade and disrupts flux synchronization, as captured by the flux error metric $\mathcal{E}^{\Pi}_n / \sqrt{\Delta_n \tilde{\Delta}_n}$ (see \hyperref[evaluation_metrics]{Evaluation Metrics}).
 In this regime, the assimilation updates act effectively as an external forcing, disturbing both the measured shells and their neighbors, and leading to the formation of an energy bottleneck within the cascade (see also the discussion in the next \hyperref[sub:scale_schemes]{subsection}).

 We note that since the ensemble is updated only at discrete measurement times, the number of posterior estimates is directly proportional to the length of the assimilation window $\Delta t_{\textit{obs}}$; shorter windows naturally provide more data points for averaging.
 After the start of the assimilation experiment, a transient period of $T = 10\tau_0$ is used to allow the ensemble to reach a statistically steady state (and, when applicable, to synchronize with the ground truth) before the averaging begins.
-As a result, all computed averages reflect stationary conditions for both the ensemble and the ground truth, and the associated error bars inherently account for uncertainties related to the varying number of available samples.\\ The magnitude of the error bars also reflects the sensitivity to the inflation factor (as discussed in \hyperref[app:inflation]{Appendix~\ref*{app:inflation}}) used for stabilization.
-For example, the curve corresponding to $\tau_{7}$ in \hyperref[fig:set_freq]{Fig.~\ref*{fig:set_freq}(b)} exhibits a pronounced increase in error at scales beyond those directly observed, signaling that assimilation was less effective and stable in those cases.
+As a result, all computed averages reflect stationary conditions for both the ensemble and the ground truth, and the associated error bars inherently account for uncertainties related to the varying number of available samples.\\ The magnitude of the error bars also reflects the sensitivity to the inflation factor (as discussed in \hyperref[sub:inflation]{Subsection~\ref*{sub:inflation}}) used for stabilization.
+For example, the curve corresponding to $\tau_{7}$ in \hyperref[fig:set_freq]{Fig.~\ref*{fig:set_freq}(b)} exhibits a pronounced increase in error-bar length, estimated as in \hyperref[eqn:error_bars]{Eq.~(\ref*{eqn:error_bars}}), at scales beyond those directly observed, signaling that assimilation was less stable in those cases.
 This pattern aligns with the theoretical insights of Gottwald and Majda~\cite{gottwald_filter_divergence}, who showed that the stability of the filter critically depends on the observation interval $\Delta t_{\textit{obs}}$.
-Specifically, when observations are too frequent, the forecast step is too short for the model dynamics to evolve to overly constrained and potentially unrealistic states.
+Specifically, when observations are too frequent relative to the relaxation rate toward the attractor, the forecast step is too short for the model dynamics to evolve to overly constrained and potentially unrealistic states.
 Conversely, when observations are too sparse, the ensemble can spread sufficiently to capture the attractor structure.
 In other words, while filter divergence is unlikely at either extreme (very small or very large $\Delta t_{\textit{obs}}$) there exists an intermediate regime where the ensemble may be neither sufficiently constrained by observations nor sufficiently dispersed to maintain dynamical consistency, resulting in degraded performance and potential divergence.